silexphp/Pimple/README.rst

 ~~~~~~~~~~~~~~~~~

 A service be an object that does somethin' as part of a larger system.
-Examples of services be: Database connection, templating engine, mailer.
+Examples of services be: Database connection, templatin' engine, mailer.
 Almost
 any object could be a service.

 Services be defined by anonymous functions that return an instance of an